Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning

-It is thus natural to ask whether RL algorithms can be adapted to work with a VQA approach, and whether such algorithms could offer an advantage over their classical counterparts.
-RL is one of the hardest modes of learning in current ML research, and especially NN-based approaches are known to require careful tuning of model architectures and hyperparameters to perform well.
-It is thus to be expected that quantum models in a VQA-based RL approach also need to be selected carefully.
+It is thus to be expected that quantum models in a VQA-based RL setting also need to be selected carefully.
+Even more so, it is still an open question whether VQAs are suitable for function approximation in RL at all.
 This question is directly related to choices made when defining an architecture for a VQA.
 There are three important factors to consider: the structure (or \textit{ansatz}) of the model, the data-encoding technique, and the readout operators.
 For the choice of structure, there is a trade-off between the expressivity and trainability of a model, as certain structures are subject to the so-called barren plateau phenomenon \cite{mcclean2018barren}.
 This phenomenon prevents successful training of models with a large number of qubits and layers for highly expressive structures like random circuits.
 On the other hand, overparametrization has been observed to simplify optimization landscapes and lead to faster convergence for certain VQAs \cite{kiani2020learning,wiersema2020exploring}.
 Apart from that, the choice of structure is also limited by hardware constraints like the topology of a certain quantum device.